The Ladybird Way

 I’ll walk you through it—ready?
 I’m going to present my favorite books on autism (in women) along with autistic traits that are mentioned by the authors.

-The two books that most clearly describe autistic traits as they manifest in women are Aspergirls written by Rudy Simone and Is This Autism?
+The books that most clearly describe autistic traits as they manifest in women are Aspergirls written by Rudy Simone and Is This Autism?
 A Guide for Clinicians and Everyone Else by Donna Henderson and Sarah Wayland.
 In the back of Aspergirls, Rudy Simone includes a self-diagnosis guide specifically geared towards women, and when I read it I was like—”OMG, that’s MEEEEEEEE!”

 If you like this, read next: 22 Things a Woman with Asperger’s Wants her Partner to Know.